netresearch/deutschepost-module-autocomplete-m1/doc/src/en/hints.rst

 --------------------------------------

 For address completion, the customer's personal data (street, ZIP code, city) are transmitted to |dpdirekt|.
 This is necessary for the module to function.
-According to the GDPR, the merchant needs the agreement from the customer to process the data, e.g. via the shop's terms and conditions.

 No additional information or metadata are stored in |mage1|, only the customer address entered in the shop frontend.